hnewey7/showcallstack/README.md

     Global variables:
       No global variables.

-You can also call the `showcallstack.getcallstack()` function to get this output as a list of strings.
+You can also call the `showcallstack.get_traceback_info()` to get the current traceback info or the `showcallstack.get_all_frames` to get all the current frames on the stack.

 Support
 -------